rapaccinim/rapaccinim/README.md

 into the UK
 * [Stealth] Creating a security management system for a logistic company

+## My public contributions
+You can find [here](./public-contributions/marco-rapaccini-public-contributions.md) a list of interesting contributions and articles.

 ## Stuff I know
 * JavaScript
 * TypeScript